 I punched the numbers into the calculator.
 Awesome.
-The total showed that I was going to make more money that year than I ever had in my life.
-It was summertime 2018.
-My annual bonus was bigger than normal.
+The total showed I would make more money that year than I ever had.
+It was summertime in 2018.
+My annual bonus was more significant than usual.
 I was pleased with the situation and relieved that money would not be tight.
 Work was going well.
 I was finally reaping the rewards after many years of toil.
-I felt proud, and a little scared at the same time.
+I felt proud and a little scared at the same time.
 My ego was growing.

 Like many people, I work hard.
-I am competent at my job.
 I like my profession and enjoy a reasonable amount of success.
 I used to think that my success resulted mainly from my own efforts.
-The harder I worked the more success I experienced.
-Over time my ego became a problem.
+The harder I worked, the more success I experienced.
+Over time, my ego became a problem.
 The reality is that my success depends mainly on the hard work and decisions of others.
 Rewards can go to your head if you are not careful.

 Why I wrote this billboard

-A few years ago I read the book Ego is the Enemy by Ryan Holiday.
-One of the best I read in the past decade.
-In it, Ryan describes various ways that your ego can be a problem.
-He provides pertinent examples throughout.
-I reread the book in 2018 as a reminder to myself that my ego is the enemy.
-I wrote this billboard as a reminder that I needed to proceed with caution.
+A few years ago, I read Ryan Holiday’s book Ego is the Enemy, one of the best I’ve read in the past decade.
+In it, Ryan describes various ways that your ego can be a problem and provides pertinent examples throughout.
+I reread the book in 2018 as a reminder that my ego is the enemy.
+I wrote this billboard as a reminder that I needed to proceed cautiously.
 My inner citadel is more important than monetary rewards.
-Ego is the enemy.
+My ego is the enemy.

-The book is broken into three sections – aspire, success, and failure.
-Each section contains multiple chapters full of important lessons.
-Too many to share here.
-Instead, I am going to highlight three points Ryan makes in the first section of the book to whet your appetite.
+The book is divided into three sections: aspire, success, and failure.
+Each section contains multiple chapters full of important lessons—too many to share here.
+Instead, I will highlight three points Ryan makes in the book’s first section to whet your appetite.
 Hopefully, you will be inspired to read all of it.
-It is definitely worth the investment.
+It is worth the investment.

 One might say that the ability to evaluate one’s own ability is the most important skill of all.
 Without it, improvement is impossible.
 And certainly, ego makes it difficult every step of the way.